vyask21/Portfolio/README.md

 # My Portfolio
-A place where you can check out my interests and experiences in developing and designing web pages and sneek peak into my toolbox! :)
+A place where you can check out my interests and experiences in developing and designing web pages and a sneek peak into my toolbox! :)